Rudd-O/zfs-tools/README.md

    Run `zbackup --list` to see what backup properties are set.

+   Setting and unsetting of the properties used by zbackup is most easily done using zbackup --set, and zbackup --unset.

 The repository, bug tracker and Web site for this tool is at [http://github.com/Rudd-O/zfs-tools](http://github.com/Rudd-O/zfs-tools).
 Comments to me through rudd-o@rudd-o.com.

 ##Setting up